 - What defenses can I raise in court?

-- What if I defend the lawsuit and lose?
+- What if I lose the lawsuit?

-- What about filing bankruptcy?
+- How about filing bankruptcy?

 - Beware: Laws Change